WaffleWhip/velocloud-cloud-init-builder/README.md

 # Velocloud Single-File Builder

-This repo ships a single installer script that builds a Velocloud-ready Proxmox LXC, complete with cloud-init tooling, the Flask management WebUI, and optional Tailscale connectivity.
+This repo ships a single installer script that builds a Velocloud-ready Proxmox LXC, complete with cloud-init tooling, the Flask management WebUI, and optional tunneling via Tailscale.

 ## Quick install on Proxmox